Ho Chi Minh city (also known as Saigon) is a bustling city in the south of Vietnam.

 First off, let me tell you that the Vietnamese are smaller in stature than the westerners, so the entrances are TINY.

 I barely fit, and then I put the cover over which has two handles inside and leaves were put over the top – and you would never know a tunnel entrance was there !!!!

 Pitch blackness and a fear I had no air overwhelmed me.
 Yet to think people lived in these tunnels.

-We learnt how they went to the toilet, and how they would foil the enemy with split tunnels that would mystify someone if they did get inside.
+We learned how they went to the toilet, and how they would foil the enemy with split tunnels that would mystify someone if they did get inside.

-We also learnt how they lived here by day and plowed the rice fields by night.
+We also learned how they lived here by day and plowed the rice fields by night.

 Children enjoy learning here immensely – it is a fun way to learn from a terrible war.
 But in my view, learning should be fun, and interesting.